jundalisay/superb/content/en/research/musa/algebra/chapter-03.md

-+++
+---
+heading: "Chapter 3"
-title=  "The Six Problems"
+title: "The Six Problems"
-heading=  "Chapter 2"
-date=  2020-01-30
+weight: 8
-image=  "/covers/algebra.jpg"
+image: "/covers/algebra.jpg"
-description=  "Return of the Dowry" linkbtext=  "Chapter 2" linkb=  "/research/musa/algebra/chapter-02" linkftext=  "Chapter 4" linkf=  "/research/musa/algebra/chapter-04" draft=  true
-+++
+description: "The Six Problems"
+draft: true
+---

 BEFORE

 the chapters on computation
 species thereof, I shall now and the several (25) introduce six problems, as